-Inspector General report shows at least 16 officers involved in cover-up of Laquan McDonald shooting
+Inspector general report shows at least 16 officers involved in cover-up of Laquan McDonald shooting

 Breaking News Emails

-CHICAGO - An internal report investigating 16 police personnel involved in covering up the 2014 shooting of Laquan McDonald by a former Chicago police officer was released on Wednesday after being kept secret for nearly three years.
+CHICAGO — An internal report investigating 16 police personnel involved in covering up the 2014 fatal shooting of Laquan McDonald by a former Chicago police officer was released Wednesday after being kept secret for almost three years.

-The formerly confidential report, written in 2016 by inspector general Joseph Ferguson, revealed that several officers committed numerous ethical and internal violations in order to cover up former officer Jason Van Dyke’s shooting of the 17-year-old including giving false statements “to exaggerate the threat McDonald posed.”
+The formerly confidential report, written in 2016 by the city of Chicago's inspector general, Joseph Ferguson, revealed that several officers committed numerous ethical and internal violations in order to cover up former officer Jason Van Dyke’s shooting of the 17-year-old, including giving false statements “to exaggerate the threat McDonald posed.”

 The false statements served to "mischaracterize the events leading up to the McDonald shooting, and to thereby bolster a false narrative which might offer justification for the shooting," the report said.

-The report found that the officers not only fabricated the details, they would not have been able to hear any interaction between Van Dyke and McDonald from where they were standing during the encounter.
+The report found that the officers not only fabricated the details, but that they would also not have been able to hear any interaction between Van Dyke and McDonald from where they were standing during the encounter.

 At least four officers who were present the night of the shooting failed to “visually and audibly record events” with in-car video systems, and were found to withhold and shield video evidence establishing what actually transpired between Van Dyke and McDonald, according to the report.